Transfer Call History from iPhone to a Mac or PC computer

 If this is your first time connecting your device, iMazing will initiate a backup of your device to pull your call history, this can take a while

-- Select the contact(s) whose call history you want to export.
+- Select contact(s) whose call history you want to export.

 By default, iMazing will export the entire call history from the selected contact(s).
 If you only want to export specific calls, select them now.

-- In the bottom toolbar, click the Export to CSV button.
+- In the bottom toolbar, click the Export to Excel or Export to CSV button.
 This will open a save panel dialog box.

 - In the dialog box, select where you want to save the file, then click Choose.